Scene Uncertainty and the Wellington Posterior of Deterministic Image Classifiers: Pseudo-Uncertainties and Scene Entropy

 \subsection{Auxiliary Networks}

-We trained simple feedforward neural networks $\phi(\cdot)$ to map the softmax vector, logits, or embedding\footnote{We refer to the output of the second-to-last year of ResNet-50 and ResNet-101 as the embedding.} of an anchor frame $x$ to the scene entropy.
+We trained simple feedforward neural networks $\phi(\cdot)$ to map the softmax vector, logits, or embedding (the output of the second-to-last layer of ResNet) of an anchor frame $x$ to the scene entropy.
 Networks that mapped logits and softmax vectors had hidden layers with widths 512, 512, 256, 128, 64 and those that mapped embeddings had hidden layers with widths 4096, 2048, 1024, 512, 256.
 Other hyperparameters, training error, and validation error are shown in Table \ref{tab:auxnet_params}.
 The loss function $\mathcal L_{aux}$ was the MSE loss between the output of the auxiliary network and the empirical scene uncertainty:

 where $\phi(\cdot)$ is the auxiliary network, $y$ is its input (logits, softmax vector, or embedding), and $\sigma(\cdot)$ is the sigmoid function.
 Results listed in Tables \ref{tab:SUCE_table} and \ref{tab:auxnet_params} show that auxiliary networks effectly overfit the training data, but do not generalize to the validation or test dataset.
 This lack of generalization indicates that normalized scene entropy cannot be estimated using auxiliary networks.